Forensic Archaeology and Anthropology MSc

 Forensic archaeology and anthropology are crucial when investigating cases of inter-personal violence and homicide, repatriation, mass disasters, and war crimes

-Both play a key role in UK and international investigations in cases of inter-personal violence and homicide, repatriation, mass disasters, and war crimes.
+- This MSc will prepare you for a career in Forensic Archaeology and Anthropology.
+Both of these play a key role in UK and international investigations in cases of interpersonal violence and homicide, repatriation, mass disasters, and war crimes.

-Many of our staff are forensic experts.
-They will help you gain a comprehensive knowledge and understanding of the skills needed to search for, and recover, human remains in a number of different scenarios and analyse and interpret skeletal remains.
+You will learn from forensic experts.
+They will help you gain a comprehensive knowledge and understanding of the skills.
+This knowledge is needed to search for and recover human remains in a number of different scenarios and analyse and interpret skeletal remains.

-You will learn how to write forensic archaeological and skeletal reports, and how these reports are used in the legal process, including presenting evidence as an expert witness in court.
+You will learn how to write forensic archaeological and skeletal reports.
+You will learn how these reports are used in the legal process, including presenting evidence as an expert witness in court.

-You will develop the practical skills and knowledge required by those who search for missing people and will be involved in the recovery of remains from clandestine burials.
+You will develop the practical skills and knowledge required by those who search for missing people.
+You will be involved in the recovery of remains from clandestine burials.

 William Morris, MSc Forensic Archaeology and Anthropology graduate